-When Hilton wrote Lost Horizon he conceived Shangri-la as an idyllic land of beauty and happiness, sequestrated from the hurly burly and pressure of the modern, urban world.
-Shangri-la hotels and resorts have a diverse portfolio of properties ranging from the iconic London Shard, to magical Muscat in Oman.
+When Hilton wrote Lost Horizon he conceived Shangri-la as an idyllic land of beauty and happiness, sequestrated from the hurly-burly and pressure of the modern, urban world.
+Shangri-la hotels and resorts have a diverse portfolio of properties ranging from the iconic London Shard to magical Muscat in Oman.
 Nowhere though is the brand name more appropriate than here at Villingili in the Maldives.

 Having just spent three days being spoiled by a wonderful team of chefs, waiters, massage therapists, and all the staff who quietly go about their business of ensuring that nothing disturbs your sense of timeless calm, I can attest to the restorative effect of this bubble of paradise.

 We have previous experience of how arduous the journey to some Maldivian islands can be, so we’re delighted that we chose to arrive via Gan (direct flights with Sri-Lankan Airlines by A320 from Colombo).
-The airport is small but incredibly quick to transit and Shangri-la Villingili is a 6 minute boat ride from the airport though you wouldn’t know the airport is there once you’ve been captured by the calming spirit of Shangri-la.
+The airport is small but incredibly quick to transit and Shangri-la Villingili is a 6-minute boat ride from the airport though you wouldn’t know the airport is there once you’ve been captured by the calming spirit of Shangri-la.

 As we approached the landing jetty we could see the welcoming committee waiting in line with the electric golf carts and drivers already standing by.
-The warmth of the welcome is charming and you soon come to realise as you go about the island taking in the various beauty spots and activities that the smile is ubiquitous and genuine.
+The warmth of the welcome is charming and you soon come to realize as you go about the island taking in the various beauty spots and activities that the smile is ubiquitous and genuine.